Guest Post by Rohan Naravane.

 Now for visual entertainment.
 I stream TV Shows and Movies to the big screen using Ogle, one of the many up-and-coming streaming services in India.
 The Hotstar app tieup with HBO and Netflix’s expected arrival in India in 2016 is making the proposition even more interesting.
 That, along with the entertaining platform we all know that is YouTube, I can’t remember the last time I “downloaded” videos to consume them.

-Don’t Care About ‘em TBs No More
+Don’t Care About them TBs No More

-The day is here where I don’t need own terabytes of storage space.
-For instance, over 700GB of storage on my current laptop is occupied, but all of it is either redundant content or has already archived on some cloud.
+The day is here when I don’t need my own terabytes of storage space.
+For instance, over 700GB of storage on my current laptop is occupied, but all of it is either redundant content or has already been archived on some cloud.
 So if tomorrow my laptop goes kaput or is stolen, I basically have zero data loss fears.
-Same goes for my smartphone; there’s nothing in there that I feel I can’t do without.
+The same goes for my smartphone; there’s nothing in there that I feel I can’t do without.
 I’m no longer compelled to pay obscene amounts of money to buy a laptop with more than 256GB of flash storage or a smartphone with more than 32GB storage, as those capacities will do just fine for me.
 Switching from one computing device to another is also no longer the nightmare that I remember it used to be.

 Fear of The Dark?

 So, what do I effectively lose by doing this?
-Well, technically since I am currently not in physical possession of any content that I create, I am at the mercy of the cloud providers to give me uninterrupted, reliable service.
+Well, technically, since I am currently not in physical possession of any content that I create, I am at the mercy of the cloud providers to give me uninterrupted, reliable service.
 There are also fears that big companies will use their monopolies to control prices as they please, potentially asking people like me in the future to cough up more money to continue using the services that I today enjoy for free or a nominal charge.
 Then there are the privacy fears where everything you create is a hack away from being taken away from you for potentially malicious use.